kaithar/s1disasm-ap/README.md

 - Special Stage: AP-toggled deactivation of Goal blocks, they turn into normal on touch.
 - Special Stage: For byte alignment reasons, the UP block is now disabled.
 - Special Stage: Continues jingle removed, result screen delay reduced from 6s to 1s
-- Technical change (you won't see): Monitor objects have had the item field replaced with an id s1disasm_git
+- Technical change (you won't see): Monitor objects have had the item field replaced with an id

+The details and theories of Archipelago mode:
+- Each monitor in the game is an AP check.
+Completing the level doesn't release the level.
+- Monitors stay broken, to help you track which you need to break.
+- Emeralds are AP items, other people need to find them for you.
+- Special stages contain a check instead of an emerald.
+- Bosses trigger a check the first time you kill them.
+- Infinite lives but not invulnerable.
+- Once people find some of your rings you're safe from all but instant kills.
+- Given S1 specials are kinda miserable to play, they're nerfed quite a bit.

+s1disasm_git
 ============